 Many shops are open seven days a week and 12 hours a day, while street markets have longer hours, often staying open until 11pm.
 VAT in Thailand is seven percent and this can be refunded on goods bought to the value of THB 2,000 (including VAT) in shops labelled 'VAT refund for tourists'.
 Forms must be completed at the point of purchase and your passport must be shown.
-Shoppers can obtain their cash refunds to the minimum value of THB 5,000 in the airport departure hall.
+Shoppers can obtain their cash refunds on goods of the minimum total value of THB 5,000 in the airport departure hall.

 Become our Bangkok Travel Expert